tomo-ludens/unity-singleton-behaviour/docs/en/README.md

 If you override these in a derived class, **always call `base.Awake()` etc.**
 The recommended approach is to use `OnSingletonAwake()` / `OnSingletonDestroy()`.

+> ※ Safety net: `Instance` / `TryGetInstance` will run `Initialize...` even when a candidate is found,
+> as a "just-in-case" initialization.
+However, this is a **rescue for forgotten base calls** and
+> makes initialization order, duplicate rejection, and persistence timing ambiguous.
+> In practice, always call base.
 ```csharp
 // OK: calling base
 protected override void Awake()